 I don’t want to be ‘that’ guy on Valentine’s Day…

 Society has evolved a sort of unwritten list of “no-no’s” over time.
-Things like not liking puppies or ignoring queuing etiquette are examples that will raise more than just a Roger Moore-esque eyebrow.
+Things like not liking puppies or ignoring queuing etiquette are examples that will raise more than eyebrow or two.

 Splitting up with someone at any time around Valentine’s Day is on that same list.